nunomourinho/forensicVmAutopsyUserManual/docs/user/network.rst

    \FloatBarrier

-Reseting the Operating System :term:`Network Card`
+Reseting the Operating System Network Card
 *******************************************

 From time to time, due to various reasons such as IP conflicts, connectivity issues, or configuration errors, it might be necessary to reset the network card.
 Resetting can re-establish a proper connection and can often solve common networking problems.
 Below are methods to reset the network card in Windows and Linux.

 **Windows 10**

-In Windows 10, the :term:`Network Troubleshooter` can assist in diagnosing and resolving common network-related problems.
+In Windows 10, the Network Troubleshooter can assist in diagnosing and resolving common network-related problems.

 1. Navigate to the system tray located in the bottom right corner of your screen.
 2. Right-click the network icon.
 3. From the context menu, select the "Troubleshoot problems" option.
-The :term:`Network Troubleshooter` will now start, and it will attempt to diagnose and resolve any detected issues.
+The Network Troubleshooter will now start, and it will attempt to diagnose and resolve any detected issues.

 .. raw:: latex